ryantheboi/Music-Player/readme.md

 - Finds audio files from all storages on the Android device
 - Can be played from notifications menu
 - Audio focus supported
+- Local database storage of queues and playlists
 - Uses color palettes from the album art
 - Multiple themes (e.g. light and dark)
 - Easily accessible audio file details
 - Search for songs
-- Create personalized queues and playlists

 ## Notification Menu
 ![Notification](./app/src/main/Screenshots/notificationmenu.png "Notification Menu")